softwaresaved/2024-11-26-fair-software/index.md

   <strong>Audience:</strong>
   The workshop is open to colleagues based at [UKRN partner institutions](https://www.ukrn.org/partner-institutions/).
 Please get in touch with [Steve Boneham](mailto:steven.boneham@newcastle.ac.uk] to check your eligibility.
   <br/>
-  Please bake sure to check the [target audience description](https://carpentries-incubator.github.io/fair-research-software/#target-audience) to check if this course is suitable for you.
+  Please make sure to check the [target audience description](https://carpentries-incubator.github.io/fair-research-software/#target-audience) to check if this course is suitable for you.
 </p>

 {% comment %}